About

 9. We reject the stigma created by labeling and are inclusive in all of our activities.

 10. We promote interdependence, that everyone in the community should work together in making a peaceful world and not to exclude anyone.
-STK will work with everyone and anyone in order to achieve that goal.
+STKFI will work with everyone and anyone in order to achieve that goal.

 ______________________________________________________________________________________________________________________________